physiodatatoolbox/docs/docs/user-guide/epochs.md

 _Which set of referenceable events should the Toolbox use?
 Within that set, events with what values should be extracted?
 Of those extracted events, exactly which occurrence should be used?
-Taking that specific event as a reference, where should the time point be placed._
+Taking that specific event as a reference, where should the time point be placed?_
 {: .ml-4}

 In the Toolbox, the data that allows the resolution the questions above must are encoded in an **Epoch Definition Table**.